Join 6,900+

 • Each commission will come with QueerAF's unique communication and journalistic 'Retro' skills session - described as like "therapy, but for your writing" - designed to put you in charge of your edit.

 • They should be 'think pieces' in format which aims to be thought-provoking and speculative.
-They will consist chiefly of background material and analysis and can contain some opinion.
+They will consist chiefly of background material and analysis and can contain some opinions.

 • We're looking to tell history stories, but we're interested in focusing on the lessons from them.